OctopusDeploy/blog/blog/2022-11/best-practices-for-cicd/index.md

 ## Use version-controlled code, connected to the deployment process, committed frequently

 If you work in software, you've almost certainly used Git.
-The wars on source-controlled code have been fought and won, and Git is now synonymous with source-control.
+The wars on source-controlled code have been fought and won, and Git is now synonymous with source control.

 Source-controlled code allows a complete history and rollback of code to previous versions.
 You can also resolve conflicts by using Git's merging methods.